omicsNLP/Auto-CORPus/README.md

 **Config files**

+If you wish to contribute or edit a config file then please follow the instructions in the [config guide](Tutorial/config_tutorial.md)

 Auto-CORPus is able to parse HTML from different publishers, which utilise different HTML structures and naming conventions.
 This is made possible by the inclusion of config files which tell Auto-CORPus how to identify specific sections of the article/table within the source HTML.
 We have supplied a config template along with example config files for [PubMed Central](configs/config_pmc.json), [Plos Genetics](configs/config_plos_genetics.json) and [Nature Genetics](configs/config_nature_genetics.json) in the [configs](configs) directory.
 Documentation on how to create and modify config files is available within the [Tutorial](Tutorial) directory.
 Users of Auto-CORPus can submit their own config files for different sources via the [issues](https://github.com/omicsNLP/Auto-CORPus/issues") tab.

 **Auto-CORPus recognises 2 types of input file which are:**